DFE-Digital/sts-plan-technology-for-your-school/oh-no-thoughts.md

 There is both a `Services/` layer and a `Workflows/` layer, and the services are almost entirely thin pass-through facades over the workflows — they add a layer of indirection with no logic of their own.
 This doubles the number of classes and interfaces a developer must read to understand any operation (14 interfaces for what is effectively 7 things).
 Pick one: either services call repositories directly, or you have workflows and expose them directly to the presentation layer.
 Having both without clear differentiation is a common organic-growth anti-pattern that makes onboarding significantly harder.

-### `Workflows/ContentfulQueries/` is compiled out of the project

-The folder `Workflows/ContentfulQueries/` is explicitly excluded in the `.csproj`.
-This means there is dead code sitting in the repository that doesn't build and isn't tested.
-It should either be restored and used, or deleted.
-Excluded source folders are a maintenance hazard — they're invisible to the compiler but visible to confused developers.

 ### `ApiAuthenticationConfiguration` contains business logic

 Configuration objects should be plain data carriers. `ApiAuthenticationConfiguration` has a `HasApiKey` computed property and an `ApiKeyMatches()` method.
 Business logic in a configuration class is a mixing of concerns — it makes the logic harder to test in isolation and breaks the single-responsibility principle.

-### `GoogleTagManagerServiceServiceConfiguration` — naming error

-The class is named `GoogleTagManagerServiceServiceConfiguration` (double "Service").
-This is clearly a typo that has been compiled and shipped.
-It's a small thing but it suggests the class wasn't reviewed carefully.

 ### Hardcoded "(opens in new tab)" string in `HyperlinkRenderer`